rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ZB: Sure, but let's define the API before we move or should we say "this does not belong in ECMASCript" (do we move this forward or do we not)

-DH you will usually know if people think it shouldn't be in ECMASCript.
+DH: you will usually know if people think it shouldn't be in ECMASCript.
 That will be clear.

 YK: I think in general, that is a necessary, but not sufficient thing for stage 2.
 The norms of the committee is that the API is reasonably done as well as semantics.